Sagala: Indo-Greek era

 Sagala, renamed Euthydemia by the Greeks, was used as a capital by the Indo-Greek king Menander during his reign between 160 and 135 BC.

 Under Menander's rule, the city greatly prospered as a major trading centre renowned for its silk.
 Literary accounts suggests the Greeks and the local population of cities like Sagala lived in relative harmony, with some of the Greeks converting to Buddhism and adopting local traditions.
 Menander embraced Buddhism in Sagala, after an extensive debating with the Buddhist monk Nagasena, as recorded in the Buddhist text Milinda Panha. the text offers an early description of the city's cityscape and status as a prosperous trade centre with numerous green spaces.
 Following his conversion, Sialkot developed as a major centre for Buddhist thought.
+A hoard containing numerous coins of Menander I, and Hellenistic pottery shards, were unearthed from Siranwali village near Sialkot.